 - Do not immediately evacuate.
 Wait for the shaking to stop and check for hazards before exiting.

-- At the first sign of fire, evacuate the building, activate the fire alarm as you leave.
+At the first sign of fire, evacuate the building or area, activate the fire alarm as you leave, notify campus police.

 - Do not use elevators, use stairs.

 - Feel closed doors with the back of your hand.
-If not, do not open doors; find another escape route.
+If hot, do not open doors; find another escape route.

-- Evacuate affected area and seal it off, if possible.
+- Evacuate the affected area and seal it off, if possible.